Veteran Advisory Board

 Erica is the former Acting Secretary of Transportation for the State of Illinois and was Director of the Department of Illinois Veterans Services.
 Prior to that she served as a senior staff member for Army Gen. David H. Petraeus during his time as Commanding General of Multi-National Force - Iraq and as head of United States Central Command throughout the Middle East.
 Erica is a Rhodes Scholar, Truman Scholar and was the valedictorian of her West Point class.
 She holds postgraduate degrees in comparative social policy and theology from Oxford University.

 Scott is a Principal and Content Marketing Strategist at BelayOn.
 Scott served as a Captain with the 10th Mountain Div.
-He is an Army Veteran of Iraq and was serious wounded by a roadside bomb during his tour.
+He is an Army Veteran of Iraq and was seriously wounded by a roadside bomb during his tour.
 He resides in North Carolina and is finishing his MBA.

 Dr. Deborah Hoffman